octobercms/docs/3.x/cms/ajax/javascript-api.md

 **form** | a form element to use for sourcing the form data sent with the request, either passed as a selector string or a form element.
 **flash** | when true, instructs the server to clear and send any flash messages with the response. default: false **files** | when true, the request will accept file uploads, this requires `FormData` interface support by the browser. default: false
 **browserValidate** | when true, browser-based client side validation will be performed on the request before submitting.
-This only applies to requests triggered in the context of a `<form>` element. **NOTE:** This form of validation does not play nice with complex forms where validated fields might not be visible to the user 100% of the time.
-Recommend that you avoid using it on anything but the most simple forms.
+Only applies to requests triggered in the context of a `<form>` element.
 **loading** | an optional string or object to be displayed when a request runs.
 The string should be a CSS selector for an element, the object should support the `show()` and `hide()` functions to manage the visibility.
 You may pass the global object `$.oc.stripeLoadIndicator` when using the [framework extras](../ajax/extras.md).

 You may also override some of the request logic by passing new functions as options.
 These logic handlers are available.